 There have been several high-end sushi pop-ups in the Hamptons over the years, but for a more casual, daily situation, Sen is Sag Harbor’s go-to.
 We once read that Eric Ripert likes to come here, which is a good sign about the quality of fish.
 Waits can be long at peak times, but they’ve added a nice garden in the back.

 With restaurants coming and going quicker than a Jitney round-trip, there aren’t many spots in the Hamptons that can say they’ve been around for 20-plus years.
 But The Beacon has been a Sag staple since 1999, thanks to its consistently good food and great views of the Sag Harbor Bay.
 Plus, this place has a prefix sunset dinner menu that costs $75 for two courses (which is pretty much the best deal you’ll find out East).

 A tiny restaurant on Route 114 between Sag Harbor and Bridgehampton, Estia’s is our go-to brunch spot and it should be yours as well.
 Breakfast burritos, any of the egg platters, and tortilla soup are all good bets.
 They also regularly have great specials.

 A Hamptons landmark, The American Hotel is a classic.
-Their classic French food is delicious, but their biggest claim to fame is actually their wine cellar, which has many thousands of bottles.
-Bring anyone who’s into wine here, and they’ll be very impressed.
-Ask to sit on the porch or in the atrium.
+Their French food is delicious, but their biggest claim to fame is actually their wine cellar, which has many thousands of bottles.
+Bring anyone who’s into wine here and they’ll be very impressed.
+Also, make sure to sit on the porch or in the atrium.

 LT Burger in the Harbor